AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 - Words in `UPPER_CASE` are the parameters to be supplied by you, the user.
   - e.g. in `new n/WEDDING_NAME`, you should replace `WEDDING_NAME` with the actual name, like `new n/John & Mary`

+- For commands requiring an `INDEX` (such as `open` or `delete`), all inputs must be a valid positive integer passed to the `INDEX` field.
+  - If an invalid `INDEX` is passed (such as if the `INDEX` is larger than the number of weddings), an error message will be displayed.

 - Items in square brackets are optional.
   - e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or simply as `n/John Doe`.